PeterMosmans/deserialization-lab/Solution_1.md

 mousepad payload.json
 ```

-**Remark** Of course any text editor will do: Mousepad is just a simple editor,
+:blue_book: **Note**: Of course any text editor will do: Mousepad is just a
-where you can save files using Control-S. Control-Q will quit the program.
+simple editor, where you can save files using Control-S. Control-Q will quit the
+program.

 Let's modify the payload in such a way, that the `tmo` server accesses the
 `nest` server.
 This way, we can exfiltrate data.